s-fleck/shed/README.md

 Development status
 ------------------

+**shed is currently beeing rewritten.
+A finished CRAN ready version is planned for mid 2019 as I wanna finish some other projects first**

 shed is perfectly usable and the internals are more or less stable.
 The user interface might still change a bit, especially how files are read and written.
 There is also an [issue in rhandsontable](https://github.com/jrowen/rhandsontable/issues/264) which I want to see fixed - or figure out a workaround for - before I plan on putting shed on CRAN.

 If you have any feature requests or comments don't hesitate to file an issue or send a mail.